iodigital-com/techhub/src/content/articles/inversion-of-control-through-compound-components.md

 ---
-title: "_Inversion of Control_ through _Compound Components_"
+title: '_Inversion of Control_ through _Compound Components_'
-date: "2023-04-26"
+date: '2023-04-26'
 images:
   [
-    "/articles/inversion-of-control-through-compound-components/inversion-of-control-through-compound-components.webp",
+    '/articles/inversion-of-control-through-compound-components/inversion-of-control-through-compound-components.webp',
   ]
-summary: "Learn how to keep your component libraries simple, easy to use, and adaptable to many use cases by leveraging Inversion of Control through Compound Components."
+summary: 'Learn how to keep your component libraries simple, easy to use, and adaptable to many use cases by leveraging Inversion of Control through Compound Components.'
-authors: ["dave-bitter"]
+authors: ['dave-bitter']
-theme: "blue"
+theme: 'blue'
 ---

 I’ve worked on many component libraries during my career.
 One of the main difficulties I find is to keep your components simple, easy to use and cater to many use cases.
 One of the ways I like to ensure this is to use Inversion of Control through Compound Components.
 Let’s have a look at both patterns and see how this can help you!